juxor/afaq/markdown/secJ2.md

 creates and, worse, _"have tied the proletariat to the bourgeois towline."_
 [**Op.
 Cit.**, p.
 290]

 In addition, so-called "economic" struggles do not occur in a vacuum.
-They take place in a social and political context and so, necessarily, there can exist an separation of political and economic struggles only in the mind.
+They take place in a social and political context and so, necessarily, there can exist a separation of political and economic struggles only in the mind.
 Strikers or eco-warriors, for example, face the power of the state enforcing laws which protect the power of employers and polluters.
 This necessarily has a "political" impact on those involved in struggle.
 By channelling any